What is the upcycling ?

 · Cardboard

-How to distinguish it from traditional recycling?
+How is it different from traditional recycling?

 The origins of this practice